kipja1/server-component/README.md

 In order for potential user (grid manager) to work with our created component, certain steps have to be made:

+1. User creates an application for data acquisition and/or visualizing
+2. Downloads and places Server component.
+3. Includes published API to his application project
+4. Downloads User or Generator executable program
+5. Launches Server component and at least one of additional User or Generator applications
+6. Uses defined commands in his own application to gather data

 ## License
 Our proposed solution is published under GNU General Public License v3.0.